Admin Interface¶

 Models vs. ModelAdmin¶

-- A ModelAdmin controls how that model appears in the admin (which columns show, what's searchable)
+- A ModelAdmin controls how that model appears in the admin (which columns show, what's searchable, how forms are laid out).

 class Post(Model):